nhs-r-community/NHSRdatasets/README.md

 <br><br>

-## This package is a work in progress
+## This package is a work in progress, and may change or be withdrawn

 ## Datasources for reuse

 This package has been created to help NHS, Public Health and related analysts/data scientists learn to use `R`.
-It contains several free datasets (just one at the moment), help files explaining their structure, and `vignette` examples of thier use.
-We encourage contributions to the package, both to expand the set of training material, but also as development for newer `R`/github users as a firest contribution.
+It contains several free datasets (just one at the moment), help files explaining their structure, and `vignette` examples of their use.
+We encourage contributions to the package, both to expand the set of training material, but also as development for newer `R`/github users as a first contribution.
 Please add relevant free, open source data sets that you think may benefit the NHS R-community.

-## Installation instrutions
+## Installation instructions

-This packages is not yet submitted to CRAN, so can be installed form sources from Github.
+This packages is not yet submitted to CRAN, but can be installed from source, via this Github repository.
 You will need `Rtools` (<https://cran.r-project.org/bin/windows/Rtools/>) installed to build the package, and the `remotes` package.